 Point Washington State Forest was purchased under Florida's Conservation and Recreation Lands (CARL) program in 1992.
 Using an ecosystem management approach, the Florida Forest Service provides for multiple uses of the forest resources.
 The forest is managed for timber, wildlife, outdoor recreation and ecological restoration.

 Point Washington State Forest is located in the southernmost portion of Walton County.
 The forest is approximately 9 miles south of the town of Freeport on U.S. Highway 98.
 Vehicular travel is allowed throughout the forest on open forest roads.
-Please refrain from blocking any closed roads or fire breaks.
+Please refrain from blocking any closed roads or firebreaks.

 Point Washington State Forest is part of the Point Washington Wildlife Management Area.
-The Fish and Wildlife Conservation Commission regulates the hunting seasons and game limits on the forest.
+The Florida Fish and Wildlife Conservation Commission regulates the hunting seasons and game limits on the forest.

-In addition, a green way trail system that crosses the forest is being developed.
+In addition, a greenway trail system that crosses the forest is being developed.
 This trail will provide connections to Grayton Beach State Park, Deer Lake State Park, Topsail Hill State Preserve, Butler Elementary School and numerous residential developments.
 Upon completion, this trail system will provide over 27 miles of trails for recreational use.

-In keeping with its mission to protect and manage Florida's forest resources, the Florida Forest Service has developed rules which apply to all State Forest visitors.
+In keeping with its mission to protect and manage Florida's forest resources, the Florida Forest Service has developed rules that apply to all state forest visitors.
 Find out more about state forest fees and rules.